CoolSculpting Vs. Liposuction

 After CoolSculpting there is only minor discomfort and a patient can return to work or exercise the same day.

 Am I a better candidate for liposuction or CoolSculpting?

 The best candidates for CoolSculpting have small to moderate fatty bulges in well-defined areas of the body.
-Patients with significant excess of skin may be better suited for a skin tightening procedure such as a tummy tuck.
+Patients with a significant excess of the skin may be better suited for a skin tightening procedure such as a tummy tuck.
 Patients with excess fat that is not well localized or patients who want more significant results and are willing to undergo surgery may be better candidates for liposuction.

 An added benefit of liposuction is that the fat can be harvested and grafted into other areas of the body such as the buttock for augmentation.